simonesilvestroni/m2m-website/_pages/rss.md

 title: RSS
 date: '2022-05-09'
 last_modified_at: '2023-04-05 21:41:46'
-description: 'The best way to subscribe to my blog and newsletter is by adding the RSS feed URL (latest 20 posts) into a news reader.'
+description: 'The best way to subscribe to my blog and newsletter is by adding the RSS feed URL (latest 20 posts) to a news reader.'
 permalink: '/rss/'
 ---
 {: .list-hr }